MostafaMDZH/Python-Tools/README.md

 </br>

-# • Thumbnail Maker:
+# • Thumbnail Maker
 Create a thumbnail for all the images in a directory.</br>
 <b>Usage</b>: run the main file while passing the resolution size(default is 300 pixels)</br>
 > python3 MakeThumbnail.py 480

 </br>

-# • Watermark Adder:
+# • Watermark Adder
 Add a watermark to all the images in a directory.</br>
 <b>Usage</b>: run the main file with python 3 while passing the text you want to watermark(it ignores thumbnails with .min in their names)</br>
 > python3 AddWatermark.py "Watermark Text"